couchbaselabs/docs-ng/content/couchbase-lite/cbl-concepts/cbl-concepts-3000-concepts.markdown

 <tr><td> DELETE</td><td>DELETE</td></tr>
 </table>

 ## Documents

 Couchbase Lite is a **document** database.
-Partly this is just terminology, but a document really is different from a SQL database row.
-A document has a much more flexible data format, generally contains all the information about a data entity (including compound data) rather than being normalized across tables, and can have arbitrary-sized binary attachments.
+A document has a much more flexible data format than a SQL database row, generally contains all the information about a data entity (including compound data) rather than being normalized across tables, and can have arbitrary-sized binary attachments.

 A document is a JSON object, similar to a dictionary data structure, that consists of arbitrary key-value pairs.
 There's no schema—every document can have its own individual set of keys, although almost all databases adopt one or more informal schemas.

 Whatever its contents, though, every document has a special property called `_id`.
 This property is the **document ID**, which is the document's unique identifier in its database.
-A document ID is very much like a SQL primary key, except that primary keys are usually integers while document IDs are strings.
+A document ID is similar to a SQL primary key, except that primary keys are usually integers while document IDs are strings.
 When you create a document, you can either provide your own ID or let Couchbase Lite assign one.
 If you provide your own document IDs, you can use any string you want, such as a [universally unique identifier](http://en.wikipedia.org/wiki/Uuid) (UUID) or a string that is meaningful to your application.

 Documents have some other special properties, and their names always start with an underscore.
 The leading underscore denotes a reserved property—don't use an underscore prefix for any of your own properties.